Frequently Asked Questions

 Only if they apply too.

 If you have applied and reserved your spot for the next volunteer orientation, you are welcome to tell your friends about the Farm and encourage them to apply as well.
-However, they cannot come until they have made their own reservation by sending us an application email and receiving an invitation to the orientation, if there are still open slots.
+However, they cannot come until they have made their own reservation by sending us an application email and receiving an invitation to the orientation.

 7. Can kids come to the Farm?